krainboltgreene/shogun.gem/README.md

 ![](http://upload.wikimedia.org/wikipedia/commons/thumb/7/76/Minamoto_no_Yoritomo.jpg/471px-Minamoto_no_Yoritomo.jpg)

-Shogun is a Ruby HTTP API framework, architecture, and best practice  functionality in a core package.
+`shogun` is a Ruby HTTP API framework, architecture, and set of best practices  rolled into a core package.
 It's collection of behavior is meant to be included in a project's classes and modules.

 Using